Shahada: Translation and significance

 In the Quran, the first statement of the Shahadah takes the form lā ʾilāha ʾillā llāh twice (37:35, 47:19), and ʾallāhu lā ʾilāha ʾillā huwa (God, there is no deity but Him) much more often.
 It appears in the shorter form lā ʾilāha ʾillā huwa (There is no deity but Him) in many places.
-It appears in these forms about 30 times in the Quran, and never attached with the other parts of the Shahada in Sunni or Shia Islam or "in conjunction with another name".
+It appears in these forms about 30 times in the Quran.
+It is never attached with the second part, and any mention of Ali, who is particularly important to Shia Muslims, is absent from the Quran.

 Islam's monotheistic nature is reflected in the first sentence of the Shahada, which declares belief in the oneness of God and that he is the only entity truly worthy of worship.
 The second sentence of the Shahada indicates the means by which God has offered guidance to human beings.
 The verse reminds Muslims that they accept not only the prophecy of Muhammad but also the long line of prophets who preceded him.
 While the first part is seen as a cosmic truth, the second is specific to Islam, as it is understood that members of the older Abrahamic religions do not view Muhammad as one of their prophets.

 The Shahada is a statement of both ritual and worship.
 In a well-known hadith, Muhammad defines Islam as witnessing that there is no deity but God and that Muhammad is God's Messenger, giving of alms (zakat), performing the ritual prayer, fasting during the month of Ramadan, and making a pilgrimage to the Kaaba: the Five Pillars of Islam are inherent in this declaration of faith.